 I also wanted to provide some useful tips as well as links to places that you might also think about listing.
 As well as putting up posters and checking shelters there are many places to list and not everyone’s familiar with them all.
-Please feel free to send me any useful links that I might miss.
+Please feel free to send me any useful links that I might have missed.
 You’ll find them on the tips and links page.
-I’m hoping that the site will stay as up to date as possible, and that even if you’re posters are down and listings dropped down further on the classifieds sites, your pet will stay on the map till you’re hopefully reunited.
+I’m hoping that the site will stay as up to date as possible, and that even if you’re posters are down and listings dropped down further on the classifieds sites, your pet will stay on the map until you’re hopefully reunited.

-The only thing I ask in return for this service is that you please keep me informed if you find your pet, or found the home of the animal you took in.
+The only thing I ask in return for this service is that you please keep me informed if you find your pet, or found the home of the animal you took in (just send me an email!).
 It’s important that the blog be as up to date as possible for it to be most effective.
 I can’t stress enough how important it is that the attention is completely focused on those still in need.
 And besides, I’d love to know how things turned out, as would many of my readers! over the years I’ve come to realize just how valuable the happy endings are in helping people to stay positive.
 And if you think the site is worthwhile and want to see it continue, please consider donating the price of a cup of coffee, your support is much needed.Thanks!

 *** Please do not submit your ads by comment !!